ORKUNYUCE/ORKUNYUCE/README.md

-- 👋 Hi, I’m @ORKUNYUCE I SERVE AS A FRONTEDNT AND REACT DEVELOPER
+- 👋 Hi, I’m @ORKUNYUCE I SERVE AS A FRONTEND AND REACT DEVELOPER
 - 👀 I’m interested in I WANT TO REDRAW THE BOUNDARİES OF THE WORLD BY CODİNG
 - 🌱 I’m currently learning HTML,HTML5,CSS,CSS3,BOOTSTRAP,GİT-GİTHUB,JAVASCRİPT,REACT
 - 💞️ I’m looking to collaborate on I am thinking of collaborating with COMPUTER on this issue :)